SAP-samples/teched2025-AD160/exercises/ex0/README.md

 # Exercise 0 - Introduction

-In this exercise, we will create...
+In this exercise, we will explain the concepts we are using in the exercise and set up our environment.

 ## Exercise 0.1 What is Agentic Coding?